 Itasha are the ultimative proof of a true anime fan!
-No matter whether as sports car, motorcycle or mini – they come in every form imaginable!
+They come in every form imaginable - sports car, motorcycle or mini!

-The trend to decorate one’s car with one’s favourite characters has been existing in Japan for a long time, but nowadays companies like Crypton Media (Vocaloid) or racing teams have discovered Itasha for themselves, too.
-Even our guest of honor, Danny Choo, has designed his own Itasha featuring his mascot.
+The trend to decorate one’s car with one’s favourite characters has been existing in Japan for a long time, but nowadays companies like Crypton Media (Vocaloid) or racing teams also have discovered Itasha for themselves.
+That's why we present you our DoKomi Itasha, too!

-Since 2016 we have hosted a Itasha exhibition at the DoKomi to create a platform for the European scene.
-To do that, we are working closely together with N.G.E Itasha (Network for German and European Itasha), a young community from the scene.
+Since 2016 we have hosted a Itasha exhibition at DoKomi to create a platform for the European scene.
+To do that, we are working closely together with N.G.E Itasha (Network for German and European Itasha), a young community from this scene.

-Below follows a short self-description of the N.G.E community!
-Maybe you feel like becoming a part of this cool trend? :3
+Maybe you feel like becoming a part of this cool trend, too?

 What are Itasha?